strategist922/hive-3/readme.md

 To open up a hive instance to any public access, use an asterisk for the IP address.

+## Basic Authentication

+If you do not wish to use IP based authentication, you can log in using basic auth.
+Firstly, edit [ip-allow.js](https://github.com/martinrue/hive/blob/master/ip-allow.js) and use an asterisk for the IP address.
+Next, edit [auth-allow.js](https://github.com/martinrue/hive/blob/master/auth-allow.js) and provide a username and password.

+If a username is specified, when visiting Hive you will be prompted for a username and password automatically.

+You may also restrict access to Hive using both IP restrictions and basic authentication should you desire.

 ## Client

 The [hive-client](https://github.com/martinrue/hive-client) module provides a